Read Matthew 28:16–20 (Part 1 of 3)

 Does it change your perspective about missions to know that some unreached people actually long for workers because they want the gospel?
 Explain.

 This is one of many letters written by unreached tribal peoples pleading for missionaries.
-See Pod 2: Meeting 5 for more letters and here.
+More letters are posted at Pod 2: Meeting 5 and here.

 Word Team.
 A unique partnership idea.